WhitmanCS370/sp24-lab8/README.md

 Write your answers to the questions below.

 * What were the main ideas from SDX chapter 10?
+You can save files, hash them, and hash their version histories.
+Basically, you can make Git using python.
 * What questions did you have about the material in the chapters?
 What did you find confusing?
+How is this different from how GitHub is done?

 ### Exercise 1: What familiar design pattern does this chapter employ?